vwkd/code-system/src/languages/rust/data type/string.md

 - beware: don't confuse with owned string `String` ⚠️
 - clone is expensive, linear time
 - `str`
+- syntax is trailing brackets containing range or `as_ref()` method
+- beware: use array indexing to prevent temporary value from being dropped early ❗️

 ## Reference

 - fat pointer, also holds length
-- syntax is leading ampersand and trailing brackets containing range